hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/UPGRADE.md

 ---

-## Upgrading Kubernetes Major Versions

----

 ## Cluster Health Checks

-It is important to carry out cluster health checks prior to completing an upgrade
+It is important to carry out cluster health checks prior to completing an upgrade.

 ### PodDisruptionBudgets (PDB)